- Online art sales will continue to grow in the next five years, roughly doubling to $8.37 billion by 2023

 If you're not quite ready to open up a dedicated online store for your work, you can opt to sell on a platform that focuses specifically on art.
 Consider the following:

-Artfinder is a community thats strive to connect independent artists with customers around the world.
+Artfinder is a community that strives to connect independent artists with customers around the world.
 While artists will have to go through an application process to sell on the platform, it's a great first step to getting featured and promoted.

 Saatchi is one of the biggest online platforms for selling art.
 It hosts around 65,000 artists from across the globe.
-They not just sell art but also organize events to promote and exhibit art.
+They sell art and organize events to promote and exhibit art.

 Society 6 is a unique platform that offers an out-of-the-box way of selling art.
 You can upload your artwork and get it printed on any kind of material (such as phone covers, mugs, pillow cushions, bags, and more) allowing you to sell your design an infinite number of times.